thomas-haslwanter/statsintro/rst/statsCategorical.rst

 -  for at least 80% of the absolute expected frequencies :math:`e_i` holds :math:`e_i \geq 5`.

+For small sample numbers, corrections should be made for some bias that is caused by the use of the continuous chi-squared distribution.
+This correction is referred to as *Yates correction*.

+Degrees of Freedom
+^^^^^^^^^^^^^^^^^^

 The degrees of freedom can be computed by the numbers of absolute observed frequencies which can be chosen freely.
+For example, only one cell of a 2x2 table with the sums at the side and bottom needs to be filled, and the others can be found by subtraction.
+In general, an *r x c* table has *df=(r-1)x(c-1)* degrees of freedom.
 We know that the sum of absolute expected frequencies is

 .. math:: \sum_i o_i = n